Skip to content

 Controller

-- Elysia type is complex and heavily depends on plugin and multiple level of chaining.
+1. Elysia types are complex and heavily depend on plugins and multiple levels of chaining.

-- Hard to type, Elysia type could change at anytime, especially with decorators, and store
+2. Hard to type; Elysia types could change at any time, especially with decorators and store.

-- Loss of type integrity, and inconsistency between types and runtime code.
+3. Loss of type integrity and inconsistency between types and runtime code.

-We recommended one of the following approach to implement a controller in Elysia.
+We recommend one of the following approaches to implement a controller in Elysia.

 1. Elysia instance as a controller